wistia/wistia-open-docs/_posts/embedding.md

 ## Embedding Responsively

 Responsive videos are happy videos.
-Responsiveness works a bit differently between inline embeds and popover embeds, so let's dig into both separately:
+Responsiveness works a bit differently for inline embeds and popover embeds, so let's dig into both separately here 👇.

 ### Responsive Design with Inline Embeds

 Inline embed codes are responsive by default, meaning that your video will automatically resize itself to the width of its container.
 Hooray!

 With a responsive embed, you will never need to manually adjust the dimensions of your embed code.
-If the video isn't quite the right size on your webpage, try adjusting the width of its parent container on your webpage first.
+If the video isn't quite the right size, try adjusting the width of its parent container on your webpage first.
 If you get stuck, just [reach out to our Customer Happiness team](http://wistia.com/support/contact)!

 If you need to set the video to specific dimensions though and don't want it to be responsive at all, just switch to the Fixed Size option and choose a width or height.
 The dimension you _don't_ adjust will automatically change to maintain the aspect ratio of your video.